notteddydev/reimagined_lamp/README.md

 - Prevent 'profession' from being a required field.
 - Create method on ContactableType / QuerySet / something to find the 'preferred' type.
 REPLACE the horrible methods in test_views.py
 - Make redirect from tag-create automatically filter contact-list by tag name again
+- Find out how to not have to create 'CreateFormSet' and 'UpdateFormSet' just to set the can_delete value differently.
+- Make InlineFormSets work consistently whereby they do not throw just one error if there are many; the array of errors is thrown as in the TenancyFormSet

 ### Long-term